M.S. Thesis — Robotics Engineering — WPI — May 2026

 Mobile Manipulator Nursing Robot

-An end-to-end autonomous perception framework for IONA — a bi-manual mobile nursing robot — integrating hybrid 6D pose estimation, visual SLAM navigation, and human-aware interaction for real-world assistive tasks.
+An end-to-end autonomous perception framework integrating hybrid 6D pose estimation (PoseMate + LazyPose), visual SLAM navigation, and human-aware interaction — deployed on a bi-manual mobile robot for real-world nursing tasks, without reliance on continuous teleoperation or data-intensive learning.

 Institution Worcester Polytechnic Institute